FaserF/ha-db_infoscreen/README.md

 ### Migrating from [ha-deutschebahn](https://github.com/FaserF/ha-deutschebahn)

 Migration from `ha-deutschebahn` to `ha-db_infoscreen` is not directly possible because the two integrations use different API sources and data structures.
-The old `ha-deutschebahn` API supported start and destination stations directly, which the new `ha-db_infoscreen` API cannot fully replicate.
+The old `ha-deutschebahn` API supported start and destination stations directly, which the new `db_infoscreen` API cannot fully replicate.
 However, you can still achieve a similar experience with a few workarounds:

 #### Options to Achieve a "Start to Destination" Experience: